mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 If we go back to compiling our Component no changes are being done to the Database.

-* ### Heads Up - When Updating Your Component It Automatically Updates The Database
+* ###  When Updating Your Component It Automatically Updates The Database

 If you are adding new tables, JCB will add the tables to a Sequel Update so that when you update the Component, it automatically updates the Database.
 But it is still important to check that it does, for there could be a reason that it assumes that it is not necessary.
 Therefore I have tried to put things in place so that it will pick up what you have added, either a field or a new view to the Component and that the Component now needs to increment a version and release a table update.
 [01:08:11](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=01h08m11s)  But sometimes that is not happening and then if you update your Component, the Database is not necessarily being updated. **Make sure that the database is updated.** For the most part, JCB will take care of that.
 Since this upgrade, we have only added a front end.
 We have not touched the Database, everything is just as before.